WenniAlexander/Website/_posts/2013-11-10-spicy-tofu.md

 ### Ingredients:

-tofu; mince; spicy sauce; chilly powder; suger; soya sauce; starch; pepper
+tofu; mince; spicy sauce; chilli powder; suger; soya sauce; starch; pepper

 ### Steps:

 1. Dice the tofu into small pieces, put in light salt water for 2 mins.
 Then dry it.
 2. Heat up the oil in a frying pan.
 While it's 40% hot, add mince.
 Quickly fry it and take it out.
-3. Medium fire fry the spicy sauce, then add chilly power, pepper, suger.
+3. Medium heat fry the spicy sauce, then add chilli power, pepper, suger.
 4. Add soup (or water).
-Put the tofu in to boil for 3 mins, then add soya sauce and water starch.
+Put the tofu in to boil for 3 mins, then add soya sauce and starch mixed with water.
 5. Then add mince, spring onion slices to boil 2 mins.
 Add more pepper and dish up.